thetisproject/thetis/docs/source/sediment_formulation_2d.rst

 Thetis supports different time integration methods, set by the :ref:`ModelOptions2d<model_options_2d>`.\ :py:attr:`.timestepper_type` option.
-Note that the same time integration method will be used for both the shallow water equations and the 2D tracer model.
+Note that the same time integration method will be used for both the shallow water equations and the 2D sediment model.

 =============================== ====================================== ====================== ============
 Time integrator                 Thetis class                           Unconditionally stable Description